lyndon025/playtested/src/content/article/legacy/2023-03-20-survival-of-the-fattest--full-review---tumbling-zoo-rock-it-demo.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-03-20-survival-of-the-fattest-full-review-tumbling-zoo-rock-it-demo
+title: Survival of the FATTEST | Full Review - Tumbling Zoo-rock it (Demo)
+game: Tumbling Zoo-rock it (Demo)
 description: Tumbling Zoo-rock it is a fun cute casual game where animals chase each other, bump each other, and eat each other.
 Wait, doesn’t this happen in real life too?
 featured: false
-pubDate: 2023-03-20
-tags:
-- pc
-- shooter
-- taptap
-- tumbling-zoo-rock-it-demo
-thumb: /images/reviews/legacy/2023-03-20-survival-of-the-fattest--full-review---tumbling-zoo-rock-it-demo-0.avif
-title: Survival of the FATTEST | Full Review - Tumbling Zoo-rock it (Demo)
-game: Tumbling Zoo-rock it (Demo)
 gallery:
   - /images/reviews/legacy/2023-03-20-survival-of-the-fattest--full-review---tumbling-zoo-rock-it-demo-0.avif
   - /images/reviews/legacy/2023-03-20-survival-of-the-fattest--full-review---tumbling-zoo-rock-it-demo-1.avif
   - /images/reviews/legacy/2023-03-20-survival-of-the-fattest--full-review---tumbling-zoo-rock-it-demo-2.avif
   - /images/reviews/legacy/2023-03-20-survival-of-the-fattest--full-review---tumbling-zoo-rock-it-demo-3.avif
   - /images/reviews/legacy/2023-03-20-survival-of-the-fattest--full-review---tumbling-zoo-rock-it-demo-4.avif
   - /images/reviews/legacy/2023-03-20-survival-of-the-fattest--full-review---tumbling-zoo-rock-it-demo-5.avif
   - /images/reviews/legacy/2023-03-20-survival-of-the-fattest--full-review---tumbling-zoo-rock-it-demo-6.avif
   - /images/reviews/legacy/2023-03-20-survival-of-the-fattest--full-review---tumbling-zoo-rock-it-demo-7.avif
   - /images/reviews/legacy/2023-03-20-survival-of-the-fattest--full-review---tumbling-zoo-rock-it-demo-8.avif
   - /images/reviews/legacy/2023-03-20-survival-of-the-fattest--full-review---tumbling-zoo-rock-it-demo-9.avif
+pubDate: 2023-03-20
+tags:
+  - pc
+  - shooter
+  - taptap
+  - tumbling-zoo-rock-it-demo
+thumb: /images/reviews/legacy/2023-03-20-survival-of-the-fattest--full-review---tumbling-zoo-rock-it-demo-0.avif
 ---

 Tumbling Zoo-rock it is a fun cute casual game where animals chase each other, bump each other, and eat each other.
 Wait, doesn’t this happen in real life too?

-**Pros:**
+## Pros

-+Chill game
+## +Chill game

-+Cute simple visuals
+## +Cute simple visuals

-+Mechanics are deep for an .io consumption game
+## +Mechanics are deep for an .io consumption game

-**Cons:**
+## Cons

 -Limits your play to a few times per day only (unless you pay)

 -rudimentary zoo management element

-📝Notable points:
+## 📝Notable points:

 Ads with rewards